Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 2 Juni 2025 13.40.41 UTC
+- WIB: Senin, 2 Juni 2025 14.28.26 UTC
-- WITA: Senin, 2 Juni 2025 14.40.41 UTC
+- WITA: Senin, 2 Juni 2025 15.28.26 UTC
-- WIT: Senin, 2 Juni 2025 15.40.41 UTC
+- WIT: Senin, 2 Juni 2025 16.28.26 UTC

 Kutipan Inspiratif:
-"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"
+"Worry about your character, not your reputation.
+Your character is who you are, your reputation is who people think you are."

-Kategori: friendship
+Kategori: inspirational